calvincertuche/sms-bot/README.md

 # sms-bot

-The sms-bot is an auto-responder that only likes pizza or ice cream.
-It will respond to an incoming message based on the contents of the inbound message.
+The sms-bot is an auto-responder that likes pizza and gelato.
+It receives a message, checks the message for keywords, and responds based on the keywords it did or did not receive.

 ## Requirements

-- List of required tools for this project.
+- Flask
+- Ngrok
+- Python
+- PIP
+- Telnyx Account w/ Number
+- Telnyx Python SDK

 ## Installation